Lin-Kyi/lin-kyi.github.io/_pages/about.md

 Hello there!
 My name is Lin, and I am currently a second-year PhD student at the Max Planck Institute for Security and Privacy (MPI-SP).

-My research focus is on the human factors of data collection and data protection.
-I am especially interested in deceptive designs (AKA dark patterns) and how they impact human decision-making in privacy contexts.
+My research focus is on the human factors of data governance and ethics.
+I am especially interested in deceptive designs (AKA dark patterns) and how they impact human decision-making in privacy contexts, i.e., online consent.
 I combine my knowledge of HCI, psychology, and quantitative + qualitative user research methods to investigate research questions, and engage in interdisciplinary collaborations.

 My CV can be found here: [PDF](https://lin-kyi.github.io/files/Lin_Kyi_CV.pdf) (updated Dec.
 7, 2022)